 On the other hand, content writing aims to build an engaged audience by establishing trust between your business and the reader.
 The best way to do this is by creating content that positions your brand as a reliable and credible source of information in the industry.

-Results: Copywriting is More Immediate While Content is Long Term
+Results: SEO Content is Long Term, Copywriting is More Immediate

 While content writing is more focused on providing information, its ultimate goal is still to convert.
 An increase in sales is the eventual consequence of effective content, making it a long term but nonetheless effective approach.